tcerven/hamilton/README.md

 ## testing

 ### using the test harness
 There is a simple test harness in a main() function in app.py.
 This makes it easy to test the lambda_handler without needing to use any sam commands.
-Just run `python app.py`.
+Just run `python3 app.py`.

 It should be easier to fix bugs now that you can test the lambda_handler by running app.py as a script.